Skip to main content

 In this org we’ve developed a custom page that enables users to search through their districts to get an overview of the personnel.
 This list is filterable by providing a title or an age filter in the search box.

-Typing in a title filter like teacher returns a list of people who have the title “teacher”.
+Typing in a title filter like teacher returns a list of people with the title “teacher”.

 Let's take a look at the underlying SOQL query that’s being used by the application.